You must tell us if you want to end your tenancy.

 Before You Move Out

-• Make sure your garden or other outside area is tidy
+- Make sure your garden and any other outside area is tidy.

 When you are removing items, try not to damage the property or any of our fixtures and fittings or appliances.